 In addition to anecdotal and collected price information, other sources of evidence suggest that harvesters have developed competition for Class B and C share IFQ landings.
-In many cases, harvesters have been able to make deliveries of crab harvested exclusively with Class B and C share IFQ (see Table 8-8 and Table 8-9).
-The data suggest that, through the first four years of the program, harvesters increased their coordination of the harvest of allocations to allow deliveries of Class B and C share IFQ harvests
+In many cases, harvesters have been able to make deliveries of crab harvested exclusively with Class B and C share IFO (see Table 8-8 and Table 8-9).
+The data suggest that, through the first four years of the program, harvesters increased their coordination of the harvest of allocations to allow deliveries of Class B and C share IFQ harvests annual, vessel level data, substantial premiums received by a vessel for a landing may be obscured, if that same vessel made landings without any premium.
+Similarly, examining price fluctuations in relationship to the market is not possible for two reasons.
+First, price data are reported on an annual basis.
+Second, the pricing agreements often do not coincide with deliveries and may be reached before, during, or even after the season.

 Class B IFQ to cover deadloss.
 Both of these practices are believed to have declined since the first year of the program.

-56 Care should be taken in interpreting data concerning price differences across share type.
+Care should be taken in interpreting data concerning price differences across share type.
 Since these data are